Pylons/pyramid/docs/glossary.rst

      An object which, provided a :term:`WSGI` environment as a single positional argument, returns a Pyramid-compatible request.

+   response factory
+     An object which returns a Pyramid-compatible response.

    response
      An object returned by a :term:`view callable` that represents response data returned to the requesting user agent.
 It must implement the